trvrplk/human_behavior/pkg/human_behavior-0.1.0/README.markdown

 ## Copyright

-Copyright (c) 2012 bagelstability.
+Copyright (c) 2012 weddingcakes.
 See LICENSE.txt for further details.